JunhuFu/junhufu.github.io/contents/awards.md

 - <strong>Champion in algorithm challenge, 2024 International Symposium on Image Computing and Digital Medicine (ISICDM 2024)</strong>; 2024.

+- Runner-up in algorithm challenge, 2026 International Symposium on Biomedical Imaging (ISBI 2026); 2026.

 - Second prize in algorithm challenge, 2023 Digital Medical Technology and Application Innovation Competition (DiMTAIC 2023); 2023.

 - Third prize in research report competition, organized by the Machine Intelligence Committee of the Shanghai Society for Biomedical Engineering; 2024.